Find out how to search for information in an efficient way!

 According to Mailanen (2016) back pain is common among ice hockey players.

-Ice-hockey player Teemu Mailanen tells in his blog that back pain is common among hockey players (2016).
+Ice-hockey player Teemu Mailanen tells in his blog posting that back pain is common among hockey players (2016).

 In the first example, a simple blog post gives the appearance of a research article.
 The second example is open about the type of the source in question.